-ICC recognized the importance of increasing the participation of businesses owned by minorities, females and persons with disabilities in public contracts.
+ICC recognizes the importance of increasing the participation of businesses owned by minorities, females and persons with disabilities in public contracts.
 It is the College’s policy to promote the economic development of business owned by minorities, females and persons with disabilities as outlined by the Business Enterprise for Minorities, Females and Persons with Disabilities Act, 30 ILCS 575/0.01 et seq.

-In addition, the ICC Purchasing department would encourage you to visit the Department of Central Management Services, Business Enterprise Program (BEP) website to obtain additional details and to learn how to become a certified vendor, if your business meets the following qualifiactions:
+In addition, the ICC Purchasing department would encourage you to visit the Department of Central Management Services, Business Enterprise Program (BEP) website to obtain additional details and to learn how to become a certified vendor, if your business meets the following qualifications:

 - At least 51% owned and controlled by persons who are minority, women or designated as disabled